Please note iWood is a wholesale timber merchant and we have a minimum order of £750.00 ex VAT (£900.00 inc VAT).

 The knotty and characterful nature of British Larch waney edge really brings this profile to life and gives you one of the most traditional looks for your cladding at a great price.
 This timber is supplied as "Fresh Sawn Merchantable Grade".

 The natural variation of colour in the Larch really sets it apart from some of the other more uniform timbers.
 The colour of the boards can vary from a reddish-brown to a brick red.
-If you would like to keep the natural variation of your cladding you can protect it by treating the cladding with a UV protection oil, this will delay your wood from turning silvery grey as it is exposed to the sun.

 British timbers are really popular and a lot of projects have started to demand the use of home grown timbers over the use of their foreign counterparts.
 British timbers are structurally sound, great for exterior use and bring character to your cladding which some of the more uniform foreign timbers lack.